emacsmirror/inhibit-mouse/README.md

   (inhibit-mouse-mode 1))
 ```

-# Frequently Asked Question
+## Customization

-### How to prevent help from being displayed when hovering over items?
+### Preventing help from being displayed when hovering over items?

-To prevent help from being displayed when hovering over items (e.g., tooltips), the following code ensures that help is only shown when inhibit-mouse-mode is inactive:
+To prevent help from being displayed when hovering over items (e.g., tooltips):

 ```elisp
 ;; Disable help display when hovering over items
 (setq show-help-function nil)
 ```

-### How to customize the mouse buttons disabled by inhibit-mouse?
+### Customizing the mouse buttons disabled by inhibit-mouse?

-The inhibit-mouse custom variables allow you to fine-tune which mouse interactions are disabled.
+The *inhibit-mouse* custom variables allow you to fine-tune which mouse interactions are disabled.

 You can use the following configuration to specify which mouse buttons and events you want to disable:
 ``` emacs-lisp